 - 1/2 cup steamed sweet potato chunks, not puree

 Soak the buckwheat and millet in a large bowl for 12 hours or overnight, I do this in the fridge.
 Rinse very well.

 Mix 1 cup water and the psyllium husk with a fork and let it gel for about 10 minutes.

-Scoop into a lined loaf pan and bake in a preheated oven on 175C/350F for about 50 to 60 minutes.
+Scoop into a lined loaf pan and bake in a preheated oven on 175C/350F for about 60 minutes.
+After 20 minutes of baking pierce some holes in the top of the bread to let some steam out.
 Let it cool in the form for about 10 minutes before placing it on a wired rack.
 Wait with slicing until almost completely cool.